$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Method

-Here, $\lambda$ serves as the hyperparameter.
-The first loss term measures the mean-squared error between the estimated and actual image embeddings, primarily ensuring concept alignment.
-However, our preliminary studies reveal that exclusive reliance on this term diminishes composition alignment, echoing observations made by~\cite{patel2023eclipse}.
-Therefore, we stick with the contrastive loss component to bolster compositional generalization, with $\lambda$ balancing concept and composition alignment.
+Here, $\lambda$ serves as the hyperparameter. $i$ and $j$ represent the index of the given input batch with the size $N$. $\langle \cdot \rangle$ represents the inner-product and $\tau$ is the temperature parameter.
+The first loss term (projection loss) measures the mean-squared error between the estimated and actual image embeddings, primarily ensuring concept alignment.
+However, our preliminary studies reveal that exclusive reliance on this term diminishes composition alignment.
+Therefore, we stick with the contrastive loss component (the second loss term) to bolster compositional generalization, with $\lambda$ balancing concept and composition alignment.

 \paragraph{\textbf{Additional Control-based T2I Prior Mapping.}} Acknowledging the limitations in existing methods, which necessitate learning the diffusion latent space even for additional control inputs, we endeavor to achieve a more nuanced balance between subject, text, and supplementary conditions.
-Consequently, we have augmented \ours~to accommodate an additional modality, a canny edge map, providing more refined control over subject-driven image generation.
-This entails modifying the prior model to accept additional conditions ($f_\theta' : (z_y, z_{x_i}, z_c) \rightarrow \hat{z}_x$, where $z_c$ symbolizes the additional modality embedding).
+Consequently, we have augmented \ours~to accommodate an additional modality, a Canny edge map, providing more refined control over subject-driven image generation.
+This entails modifying the prior model to accept additional conditions ($f_\theta' : (z_y, z_{x_i}, z_c) \rightarrow \hat{z}_x$, here $z_c$ symbolizes the additional modality embedding).

 During training, we drop $z_c$ for 1\% to improve the unconditional generations.

-Incorporating canny edge maps during training enhances stability and broadens the generalization capabilities of \ours, yielding benefits even in the absence of these controls during inference.
-Our findings indicate that \ours~successfully learns a unified mapping function, effectively estimating target image representations from a synergy of text, subjects, and edge map.
+This enhances the stability and broadens the generalization capabilities of \ours, yielding benefits even in the absence of these controls during inference.
+Our results demonstrate that \ours~ learns a unified mapping function, accurately estimating target image representations through the effective integration of text, image, and edge maps.